 Risks and consequences of hidden employee leasing

-In practice, this is referred to as a concealed supply of labour if a contract for work or services has been concluded but the characteristics of a supply of labour are actually present.
+In practice, this is known as concealed labor supply when a contract for work or services has been signed, but the actual conditions meet the characteristics of employee leasing.

 In many cases, companies take a very relaxed approach to the whole thing, but the procedure actually harbours risks for all those affected.
 Employees often have to wait in a legally uncertain situation and companies risk high fines and damage to their reputation.